MaraAcuja/SudokuGame/README.md

 ### 2 DDD
 While planning the project I created a [problem space](https://github.com/MaraAcuja/SudokuGame/blob/main/tasks/ddd_problem_space.png) with several different subdomains and components which have to be implemented.
-Some are already implemented, (green) some have to be implemented in the future (yellow).
+Some have been already implemented since then, (green) some have to be implemented in the future (yellow), when I received the 5 million Euro from Edlich investments.
 Furthermore, I created a [glossary](https://github.com/MaraAcuja/SudokuGame/blob/main/tasks/ubiquitous_language.pdf) to specify the domain specific ubiquitous language.